-This contest ended on March 13th, and the winners have been announced.
+This contest ended on March 12, and entries are now being reviewed.

 The Sable Island Institute is offering prizes for creative prose about Sable Island

 If you live in Nova Scotia, are 10 to 13 or 14 to 17, and are interested in Sable Island, you could be a winner!

 The contest is open to Nova Scotia youth writing in English.
 Prizes will go to two winners in each age category.

 The prize package includes a cash prize ($100 for younger writers; $200 for the older), two books about Sable Island, a set of Sable Island note cards, and a year’s membership in our provincial writing association, the Writers’ Federation of Nova Scotia.

 Here are some examples that might inspire you:

 - History, shipwrecks and the island’s reputation as the “Graveyard of the Atlantic”.